QiduFu/SQLDatabasesWithPython/README.md

 <a name='3.2'></a>
 ### 3.2 Project 2
-Project 2 read roster data in JSON format, parse the file, and then produce an SQLite database that contains a User, Course, and Member table and populate the tables
+Project 2 ([code file](https://github.com/Qidu-Quentin-Fu/SQLDatabasesWithPython/blob/1f7decb91c4a9d9d64e362569c27e2560a0d03c1/studentRosterProject2.py))read roster data in JSON format, parse the file, and then produce an SQLite database that contains a User, Course, and Member table and populate the tables

 **Image 2**